The Best Gluten Free Granola Recipe

 Granola has always been one of my favorite snacks, but I had no idea it was SO easy to make at home!
-This might just be the best granola recipe I’ve tried because it’s nutrient dense, EASY, low in sugar, and super flavorful.
+This might just be the best granola recipe I’ve tried because it’s nutrient dense, EASY, gluten free, and absolutely delicious!

-This recipe is a classic granola.ย The honey and cinnamon give the granola a sweet and nutty flavor, while the coconut adds a touch of tropical sweetness.
-The nuts add a bit of crunch and protein, and the oats are a good source of fiber.
-This granola is perfect for breakfast, a snack, or a light dessert.
-Kids love it too!
+This recipe is a classic granola.
+The honey and cinnamon give the granola a sweet and nutty flavor, the nuts add a bit of crunch and protein, and the oats are a good source of fiber.
+I also added some dark chocolate chips on top for a little pop of sweetness.
+This granola is my go-to snack and the kids love it too!

 Store-bought granola can be healthy, but there are many brands of granola that taste like candy…and they contain just about as much sugar as candy too!